seanslma/maki/SQL/PostgreSQL/Event.md

 Overall, the code is waiting for the `cnx` connection to become readable, polling for any notifications on the connection, and then processing each notification in a loop.
 It suggests an asynchronous approach to handling PostgreSQL notifications, which is common in applications where you want to be notified of changes in the database in a non-blocking manner.

+## Triggers for Event Handling
+PostgreSQL provides the ability to use triggers, which can be a core component of an event-driven architecture.
+Triggers allow you to respond automatically to database changes (like insert, update, or delete operations) and execute functions or actions in reaction to those changes.

+Types of Triggers in PostgreSQL:
+- BEFORE Triggers: Fire before the actual data modification is applied.
+They can be used to validate data or modify the data before it's committed.
+- AFTER Triggers: Fire after the data modification is applied.
+These are often used for logging, auditing, or triggering additional actions (like updating other tables, calling external services, etc.).
+- INSTEAD OF Triggers: Overwrites the default behavior of certain actions, allowing more complex logic for data manipulation.

+### Logical Replication and Change Data Capture (CDC)
+### NOTIFY/LISTEN (Asynchronous Event Notification)
+### Polling and Periodic Task Scheduling